Image by Steve Buissinne on Pixabay

 Hardly any evidence for damage assessment

-However, the court saw little individual evidence for such a finding.
-According to the court, the hypothetical license fee for a first publication of the model photos had to be disregarded.
-This was because a first publication had not taken place as a result of the infringement.
-After all, the images had already been made available to the public by the plaintiff itself.
-The amounts stated by the plaintiff for the first publication were therefore to be reduced considerably.
+In this case, however, the Cologne Higher Regional Court saw hardly any individual indications for an exact determination of the license damage.
+In the opinion of the court, for example, the hypothetical license fee for a first publication of the model photos could not serve as a basis, as the images had already been made publicly accessible by the plaintiff.
+The amounts stated by the plaintiff for a first publication were therefore to be significantly reduced.

-The court also considered the costs incurred by the plaintiff for the photos to be irrelevant for the assessment of damages.
-This was because they had been covered by the sale of the magazines as planned.
-On the basis of these considerations, the OLG finally determined a fictitious license amount of EUR 2,300 per photo.
+The court also considered the costs originally incurred by the plaintiff for the creation and licensing of the photos to be irrelevant for the assessment of the license damages.
+These costs were already covered by the sale of the magazines.
+By way of a license analogy, the court finally determined a fictitious license amount of EUR 2,300 per photo.
+This amount should adequately cover the unlawful use of the images and forms the basis for the license damages to which the plaintiff is entitled.

 Contact person